stleary/JSON-java/README.md

 **To build from the command line using gradle:**
 ````
 build.gradle
-# In this example, both the JSON-java jar and the test code is created  <br>
+# In this example, both the JSON-java jar and the test code is created
 # from the same build file, in the test code directory.
 3rd party jars are
 # obtained from the maven repository.
 apply plugin: 'java'